finbourne/lusid-sdk-java/sdk/docs/PostingModulesApi.md

     String page = "page_example"; // String | The pagination token to use to continue listing Posting Modules; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer start = 56; // Integer | When paginating, skip this number of results.
     Integer limit = 56; // Integer | When paginating, limit the results to this number.
 Defaults to 100 if not specified.
     String filter = "filter_example"; // String | Expression to filter the results.
-For example, to filter on the PostingModule type, specify \"id.Code eq '001'\".
+For example, to filter on the Posting Module type, specify \"id.Code eq '001'\".
 For more information about filtering              results, see https://support.lusid.com/knowledgebase/article/KA-01914. try {
       PagedResourceListOfPostingModuleResponse result = apiInstance.listPostingModules(asAt, page, start, limit, filter);
       System.out.println(result);